 Student Green Fee

-Starting this fall, $10 of each student’s Activity Fee will be allocated to the Student Green Fee Fund (SGFF).
-The fund was created as a way to encourage and support student-initiated sustainability projects on campus, and educational opportunities off campus.
-The SGFF is managed by a small committee of students, with a chairperson, and at least 3 members in the inaugural year.
-The committee may increase to 5 people, if there is a need.
+$10 of each student’s Activity Fee is allocated to the Student Green Fee Fund (SGFF).
+The fund was created in 2013 as a way to encourage and support student-initiated sustainability projects on campus, and educational opportunities off campus.
+The SGFF is managed by a small committee of students, with a chairperson, and 3 members.

 Students who wish to be on the committee can apply annually in the spring of each year, to serve for the following academic year.
 Committee members are chosen from the applicants by Office of Sustainability staff.

-Students who wish to use the funds accumulated from the Green Fee can apply to the committee, which will vote on the most competitive of the applications.
-After choosing the projects to be completed, the committee will brief the Office of Sustainability, which will help allocate the funds.
+Students who wish to use the funds accumulated from the Green Fee can apply to the committee, which votes on the most competitive of the applications.
+After choosing the projects to be completed, the committee briefs the Office of Sustainability, which will help allocate the funds.